Skip to main content

 How Do These Programs Interact with Metabolic Health?

-Health-contingent programs, particularly outcome-based models, are a direct intervention into the of a population.
+Health-contingent programs, particularly outcome-based models, are a direct intervention into the metabolic health of a population.
 They are, in essence, large-scale public health experiments in incentivized disease prevention.
 The targets of these programs ∞ biomarkers like blood pressure, HbA1c, and lipid profiles ∞ are not arbitrary.

 They are the clinical expression of underlying metabolic and endocrine function.
 A program that rewards a reduction in waist circumference is targeting visceral adipose tissue, a highly active endocrine organ that secretes a host of inflammatory cytokines and contributes to insulin resistance.
 By incentivizing a reduction in this tissue, the program is attempting to shift the individual’s entire metabolic and hormonal milieu away from a pro-inflammatory, disease-prone state.